greg-js/arch-wiki-md-repo/wiki/_content/WMFS2.md

 ### Statusbar

 The "statusbar" is a panel at the edge of the screen that displays pertinent information about tags and clients.
 System data can also be called by external scripts and then passed to wmfs via the **wmfs -c status** command, which displays the information in the specified statusbar.
-Those wishing to take advantage of multiple statusbars in WMFS<sup>2</sup> will need to specify distinct names in **wmfsrc** in order to print different data in each bar.
+Those wishing to take advantage of multiple statusbars in WMFS will need to specify distinct names in **wmfsrc** in order to print different data in each bar.
 Something as simple as "top" and "bottom" will suffice.

 ```
 # Position: